neilg63/sort-my-stuff/README.md

 # sort-my-stuff

-> Hierarchical sorting of categories and items with Node JS, Express and simple SQLite database athe backend with Vue JS 2.+ frontend
+> Hierarchical sorting of categories and items with Node JS, Express and simple SQLite database at the backend and Vue JS 2.+ frontend.
+It contains a server-side preloader for Vue JS index file.

 ## Build Setup